Mou67/YuniBot/README.md

 - `!addspam <pattern>`: Add a spam pattern to the filter (Mod only).
 - `!removespam <pattern>`: Remove a spam pattern from the filter (Mod only).
 - `!listspam`: Display the current list of spam filter patterns.
+- `!status`: Display the current status of the bot.

+## Early Access Information

+As Yuniqx Bot is in Early Access:

+- Some features may be experimental and subject to change.
+- You may encounter bugs or unexpected behavior.
+- We greatly appreciate your feedback and bug reports.
+- New features and improvements will be added regularly.

+To get the current status of the bot, use the `!status` command in chat.

 ## Contributing